microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

          +---------+    +------+

-| Note : DXC does not add special shader profiles for raytracing under -T option.
+| *Note : DXC does not add special shader profiles for raytracing under -T option.*
-| All raytracing shader sources must be compiled as library using lib_6_3/lib_6_4 profile option.
+| *All raytracing shaders must be compiled as library using lib_6_3/lib_6_4 profile option.*

 Ray Generation Stage
 ~~~~~~~~~~~~~~~~~~~~

 | Ray generation shaders start ray tracing work and work on a compute-like 3D grid of threads.
 | Entry functions of this stage type are annotated with **[shader("raygeneration")]** in HLSL source.
-| Such entry functions return void and do not accept any arguments.
+| Such entry functions must return void and do not accept any arguments.
 | For example:

 .. code:: hlsl